 What is MSM?

-MSM is organic sulfur, a compound that occurs naturally in nature and in the human body.
-It is necessary for the structure of every living cell.
+For centuries, sulfur was refined and called Flowers of Sulfur.
+Then in the 1980’s a method of further refrinement was discovered and introduced as MSM or organic sulfur, a compound that occurs naturally in nature and in the human body.
+SULFUR is necessary for the structure of every living cell in the human body.
 Hormones, enzymes, antibodies, and antioxidants all depend on it.
 And because the body utilizes and expends it on a daily basis, MSM must be continually replenished for optimal nutrition and health.

 Birth of a Supplement